 Subsequent financial aid from the Library System itself, the Social Sciences and Humanities Research Council of Canada (SSHRCC), the Faculty of Music, and the New York State Chapter of the Alumni, has been used to purchase additional items, including several from the Toulouse-Philidor Collection, formerly located at St. Michael's College Library, Tenbury, England.
 Most recent acquisitions include several as-yet-unpublished Italian operas in manuscript.
-Preliminary investigations have been made by the Faculty of Music concerning the possibility of publishing these in a facsimile series under the auspices of Garland Press.

 Portions of the collection have been examined and catalogued by graduate students in the Music Faculty under the direction of Dr. Don Neville.
 This catalogue, titled: Opera I. Being the catalogue of the collection: Opera 1600-1750 in contemporary editions and manuscripts now in the holdings of the Music Library of the University of Western Ontario, has been published by the Faculty of Music as the fourth volume of Studies in Music from the University of Western Ontario.
 Two supplements have subsequently been prepared as theses.